International Network for Philosophers of Education |

 2. Working Paper Sessions

 The purpose of working paper sessions is to allow participants to present papers outlining ‘work in progress’.
-Proposals for working paper sessions should be in the form of a 1000-2000 word abstract and will be grouped by topic or approach.
+Proposals for working paper sessions should be in the form of a 1000-2000 word abstract (excluding references) and will be grouped by topic or approach.

 3. Round tables/symposia